CalebQ42/stupid-backend/README.md

     "key": true, // Get info about this key.
     "count": true, // Get user count; total user and users per platform "log": true, // Log a user connecting.
-    "userAuth": true, // Authenticate a user account.
-Includes creating new users.
+    "auth": true, // Authenticate and create user accounts.
-    "crash": true, // Send crash reports
+    "crash": true // Send crash reports
     // Additional permissions should be added by specific implementations.
   },
-  "death": 0 // Unix timestamp (seconds) of the planned death of the key.
+  "death": -1 // Unix timestamp (seconds) of the planned death of the key.
 Keys can be expired at any time without warning. -1 indicates no intended death time.
 }
 ```